 It’s not unusual for a business to have a broad collection of cyber security point products.
 Generally, this kind of setup is not scalable and develops over time when businesses solve problems reactively as they arise – providing a “band-aid” for each issue with a new tool.

-In contrast, a a managed cyber security approach that uses a single pane of glass is more effective, providing the visibility and context necessary for risk management.
+In contrast, a managed cyber security approach that uses a single pane of glass is more effective, providing the visibility and context necessary for ongoing cyber security risk assessment and computer security incident management.

 Embedding certain steps right from the beginning eases the way to optimally scale cyber security processes.
-The process for developing a healthy cyber security posture should include the following aspects:
+The process for developing a cyber security strategy for a healthy security posture should include the following aspects:

 - Infrastructure: Define critical infrastructure and data assets and maintain an accurate inventory of assets and services connected to the network, then review and classify access – establishing role-based security measures that rely on the principle of least privilege.